-Choosing to wait until you’ve finished college to begin preparing for the CFA Level I exam also has its perks.
-Without the burden of college study, you can dedicate 100% of your study efforts to preparing for the CFA exam.
-If you are enrolled in the CFA Program, some employers actually allow you to use some of your work day to study for the CFA exam.
+Choosing to wait until you’ve finished college to begin preparing for Level I of the CFA Program exam also has its perks.
+Without the burden of college study, you can dedicate 100% of your study efforts to preparing for the exam.
+If you are enrolled in the CFA Program, some employers actually allow you to use some of your work day to study.

-Most CFA candidates choose to complete their degree and secure employment before sitting for the exam.
-You’ll get added motivation that comes from being among others also preparing for the CFA Level I exam in your office.
+Most CFA Program candidates choose to complete their degree and secure employment before sitting for the exam.
+You’ll get added motivation that comes from being among others also preparing for exam at your office.
 Your job will also provide real-life context for what you are learning in the CFA Program.
 This will help you better retain the material you are studying.